ds-wm/atsa-2021/labs/README.md

 You are free to collaborate on lab assignments, but ultimately it should reflect your thoughts, methods, and conclusions.

+## Things to avoid

+- Try not to print out 100x's of lines of data in your lab methods.
+It's better to show data summaries and just the head of a dataframe.
+If you want all values to show up, please consider moving the print statment to a supplemental section after your references.
+- Try to avoid personal pronouns (e.g., "I" and "me" and "we") and use general third-person speech (e.g., "This report examines x, y and z")

 # Files

 ### ONI_data.csv